 Line Grønstad, member, is the leader of the Norwegian Queer Archive.
 Line did a masters on South African museums, and a PhD-thesis in Cultural Studies on name choices among Norwegian men in heterosexual relationships.
 Line has been engaged in the documentation of everyday life through tradition archives, and lately the digitization of tradition archives.
 Line is interested in the questions not asked, and how to facilitate possibilities to pose new questions to existing materials.

 Runar Jordåen, member, is a historian and has written his PhD thesis on how homosexuality was understood in the fields of psychiatry and psychology in Norway from the late 19th century – 1960.
-He is currently working on two book projects, both to be published this spring.
-One is a collection of letters from Norway’s first self-identified homosexual, Ebbe Hertzberg (1847 -1912), the other is an anthology titled “Local Queer History”.
+He has continued to work with queer history from the 19th and early half of the 20th centuries.
+Runar has been central in the establishment of the Norwegian Queer Archive from its early beginnings in 2013, where he still works.

 Andre Radulescu (they/them), member, is a LGBTQIA+ activist, educator and founder of Identity.Education.
 They focus their work around storytelling as an instrument of social change and fights for equal rights for the queer community, for visibility and recognition of the queer community as an integral part of all societies.
 Identity.Education has been organising LGBTQIA+ History Month in Timisoara (western part of Romania) since 2019.